EternalYoshi/ThreeWorkTool/README.md

 By Eternal Yoshi

 Current Changelog:
+V3.5
+- Wrote and Rewrote Partial Model and Material Support - Not all information is shown but some of it is in Read Only Form.
+- Added a touch more information on LMT files.
+- Made better attempt to log exceptions in log.txt.
+- Rewrote and Refactored how texture previews and stored and made.
+This improves stability and fixes the random but rare crash when selecting a Texture node.
+- Replace and Insert methods updated to use superior and more stable methods.
+- Fixed an issue preventing .tex files from being replaced as raw .tex files.
+- Updated notes and advice tab.
+- Added Export All option for Arcs.
+- Fixed an issue with Export All not exporting defined extensions correctly.
+- Replacing of LMTs, Materials, and Models now update the child nodes to accurately reflect the new file.

 V3.1
 - Fixed an issue resulting in textures failling to load in game.
 - Files/Nodes from Archives that are in the same directory are no longer ordered alphabetically.